Student Selection and Placement System: 2010–2018: YGS–LYS

-Beginning in 2010, the exam is now similar to the ÖSS-ÖYS system in terms of topics.
-Students take the Transition to Higher Education Examination (YGS) in March.
-Those who pass the YGS are then entitled to take the Undergraduate Placement Examination (LYS), the second-round exam in the new system taking place in June.
-Students who only take the YGS, in which students have to answer 160 questions (Turkish language (40), maths (40), philosophy (8), geography (12), history (15), religion culture and morality knowledge (5), biology (13), physics (14) and chemistry (13)) in 160 minutes, are able to apply for associate degree programs.
-There are five LYS sessions whereas the previous university entrance system, the ÖSS, was held once in a year throughout the country.
+From 2010 to 2018, students took the Transition to Higher Education Examination (YGS) in March.
+Those who pass the YGS are then entitled to take the Undergraduate Placement Examination (LYS), in June.
+Students who only take the YGS, in which students have to answer 160 questions in 160 minutes, are able to apply for associate degree programs.
+There were five LYS sessions, whereas the previous university entrance system, the ÖSS, was held once in a year throughout the country.